 - The clear preference is for training time to almost disappear if quality solutions can still be generated in other works we should be targetting one-shot learning where that is possible!!
-And how do we know when this should be possible? - Rapid reconfiguration of pods (ensembles of ANN modules) a capability to rapidly rearrange DNA-ANN pods along "high likelihood solutions" arrangements would be desireable.
-In the limit, dynamic structures would allow pods to switch and evolve in real time!
-If that "easy approach" doesn't work then longer term more exhaustive evolution may be required. - Data (delivery mechanism) DNA-ANNs offer a unique opportunity that code segments can identify data (DNA or RNA code keys physically bring data and destination together!), and "data" can drive code and architecture.
+And how do we know when this should be possible? - Rapid reconfiguration of DNA-ANN modules a capability to rapidly rearrange them along "high likelihood solutions" arrangements would be desireable.
+In the limit, dynamic structures would allow DNA-ANNs to switch and evolve in real time!
+If that "easy approach" doesn't work then a longer term, more exhaustive evolution may be required. - Data (delivery mechanism) DNA-ANNs offer a unique opportunity that code segments can identify data (DNA or RNA code keys physically bring data and destination together!), and "data" can drive code and architecture.
 A mental picture is that of RNA transcription, where chunks of micro-RNA and introns are shed off, and can potentially work in parallel as interacting code and data.
-Perhaps there is something that can be done with a "computational soup" (This is reminiscent of Stuart Kauffman's work S. Kauffman, At home in the universe.
-New York: Oxford University Press, 1995, however, whereas Kauffman spoke of the benefits of being at the edge of chaos, current research is showing the benfits of being fully chaotic). - Recurrent Neural Networks (RNNs) are especially difficult to train, and benefits here may be of greatest value.
+Perhaps there is something that can be done with a "computational soup" (This is reminiscent of Stuart Kauffman's work [79], however, whereas Kauffman spoke of the benefits of being at the edge of chaos, current research is showing the benfits of being fully chaotic). - Recurrent Neural Networks (RNNs) are especially difficult to train, and benefits here may be of greatest value.